How to Choose a Robotics Degree Program

 - Do I plan to further my education with a Master’s or Ph D?

-Taking time now to think about what you want in your future robotics career will help you find the right program and best college for your specific goals.
+Taking time now to think about what you want in your future robotics career will help you find the right degree and best college for your specific goals.

-Next, compare the types of courses each college requires for their robotics program.
-Review course descriptions, check out the instructors and look for unique offerings such as internships, practicums, or accelerated programs.
+Next, compare the types of courses each college requires for their robotics degree.
+Review course descriptions, check out the instructors and look for unique offerings such as internships, practicums, or accelerated learning.
 Each university will have different requirements but here are a few courses that you should look for:

 - Mechanical Design